FarmDyn/documentation/docs/template/herd_module.md

                  v_herdSize(possHerds,breeds,feedRegime,t,nCur,m) $ (p_prodLength(possHerds,breeds) gt 1)
               +  v_herdStart(possHerds,breeds,t,nCur,m) $ (p_prodLength(possHerds,breeds) eq 1));
 ```
+## Sexing

+On interface: define if it used to generate males and/or females and define costs
+Bild ("sexing")

+In the “model\templ.gms”, male and female sexing are treated as inputs with their prices:
+Einfügen

+The prices are taken from the interface and introduced in “coeffgen\prices.gms”:
+Einfügen

+If the user has sexing switched off, the variable is fixed to zero in “model\define_starting_bounds”:
+Einfügen

+Sexing changes the male-female balance equation (see model\cattle_module.gms):
+Einfügen

+If sexing is switched off, the number of female siblings (LHS) must be (approximately) equal to the males ones (RHS).
+Sexing an insemination to male will take 0.5 female out and increase the number of males of 0.5.
+Female sexing leads to the opposite effect.

+##Cross-Breeding
+Cross breeding can be switched on the interface on the “bulls” tab:
+Bild ("crossbreeding")

+As consequence, a second table is offered where data for the cross-breed can be entered.

+The cross-breeds enter the calves balance (model\cattle_module.gms) The left hand side adds up all male and female calves, if cross-breeding is switched on, adding the cross-breeds.
+Einfügen

+The activation also affect “coeffgen\ini-herds”:
+Einfügen

+By setting the actHerds indicator set active for the cross-breeds.
+Accordingly, the sets for bulls work on a set which can include the cross-breed:
+Einfügen

 ## Pig Module

 !!! abstract
     The pig module distinguishes between fattening- and piglet production systems.
 Fattening pigs are subdivided into different phases to account for different feeding requirements and excretion values.
-The piglet production system differentiates between sows, young piglets and piglets, which are separated from their mother after two weeks.
+The piglet production system differentiates between sows, young piglets and weaners.

 The pig module, similar to the cattle module, is closely linked with the
 general herd module.
-It distinguishes between a fattening branch and a
-piglet production branch with sows.
 The herd dynamics of the pig module
 are shown in Figure 4.

 ![](../media/figure4.png)
 :   Figure 4: Pig module management decisions.

 The piglet production process starts with the production of young
-piglets born to sows, shown in the following equation.
+piglets born to sows, shown in the following equation:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/pig_module.gms GAMS /newPiglets_[\S\s][^;]*?\.\./ /;/)
 ```GAMS